-Do you find yourself in the center of that loop where you keep wondering if it’s actually your periods or just your hormones messing around with you by shedding drops at random or should you be reaching out for a pad or just disregard its existence?
+Do you find yourself in the center of that loop where you keep wondering when you notice some bleeding before periods if it’s actually your periods or just your hormones messing around with you by shedding drops at random or should you be reaching out for a pad or just disregard its existence?
 If yes, we’ve got you some great content to read today – spotting before periods.

 First things first, spotting before period is completely normal.
 Although we are sharing the potential causes, just in case.